Word-Level Emotional Expression Control in Zero-Shot Text-to-Speech Synthesis: Experiments

-\paragraph{Transition-Smoothing Mechanism} We evaluate the impact of the transition-smoothing mechanism by removing the tail-to-head alignment during multi-round inference in the 1st-stage model.
-As shown in Table~\ref{abs-table}, removing this mechanism ("w/o smoothing") leads to a substantial increase in DNSV (from 4.980 to 7.568), indicating degraded smoothness between expressive transitions.
-Additionally, speaker (S-SIM) and emotion similarity (Emo2V. and Aro.) drop notably, suggesting that the discontinuity negatively affects both emotional expression and speaker consistency.
-These results confirm that our smoothing strategy plays a crucial role in ensuring coherent segment transitions during generation. \paragraph{Speaking Rate Control} To examine the effectiveness of our dynamic speaking rate control, we remove this component from the 1st-stage model ("w/o speed control").
+\paragraph{Speaking Rate Control} To examine the effectiveness of our dynamic speaking rate control, we remove this component from the 1st-stage model ("w/o speed control").
 As shown in Table~\ref{abs-table}, DNSV slightly increases from 4.980 to 5.067, and performance drops are observed across most expressive metrics, such as AutoPCP (2.650 to 2.499) and Emo2v.
 (0.866 to 0.844).
-This suggests that speaking rate variation provides important prosodic cues for emotional expression in TTS. \paragraph{Dynamic Emotional Attention Bias} In the 2nd-stage model, we evaluate the effect of removing the dynamic emotional attention bias ("w/o attention bias").
+This suggests that speaking rate variation provides important prosodic cues for emotional expression in TTS.
+In addition, we further investigate the interaction between speaking rate control and emotional expression in Appendix~\ref{sr_e_section}. \paragraph{Dynamic Emotional Attention Bias} In the 2nd-stage model, we evaluate the effect of removing the dynamic emotional attention bias ("w/o attention bias").
 As shown in Table~\ref{abs-table}, this results in a clear performance drop across all metrics, especially emotion similarity.
 DNSV also increases, indicating reduced smoothness.
 The results confirm the importance of the attention bias module in enabling the 2nd-stage model to focus on the correct emotional prompt during inference. \paragraph{Data format of Self-training} We further investigate the importance of data formatting in self-training.
 As shown in Table~\ref{abs-table}, removing the emotion flags ("w/o emotion flag") results in performance drops across all metrics, indicating that these flags play a crucial role in signaling the locations of emotional shifts to the model.
 Furthermore, replacing our input data format with a naive one that simply concatenates prompts and targets ("w/o data format"), as $\{\bm{C}^{\text{prompt}\ \text{I}}, \circled{B}, \bm{S}^{\text{prompt}\ \text{II}}, \ldots, \bm{C}^{\text{tgt}}, \circled{B}, \bm{S}^{\text{tgt}}\}$ leads to the most significant degradation in expressive metrics, including a sharp increase in CER from 2.166 to 4.141.
 These results suggest that aligning the data organization with the structure used during pretraining allows the model to better leverage its pre-trained knowledge. \paragraph{Self-Training Data Size}

 We evaluate the impact of training data size in the self-training process by varying the amount of synthetic speech used to fine-tune the 2nd-stage model.
 Metrics are normalized between 0 and 1.
 As shown in Figure~\ref{datasize}, performance improves with more data and peaks at 500 hours.
 Beyond this point, metrics begin to decline.
 This trend is attributed to the limited variety of emotional categories and speaker identities in the ESD, which restricts expressive diversity and leads to overfitting when the data scale becomes overly redundant.